There’s an adage that four things can never be retrieved:

 Because words have such power to bring either pain or joy long after they were spoken, the ancients saw them as anything but lifeless.
 Nothing that is dead can have such far-reaching effect, they believed.
 So they treated words with special respect.

-How would our approach to communication change if we really considered the words we speak as being alive.
-As having vibrant, breathing life.
-Many of us who would never strike someone with our fist routinely strike people with our words.
+How would our approach to communication change if we really considered the words we speak as being alive?
+As having vibrant, breathing life?
+Many people who would never strike someone with their fists routinely strike people with their words.
 And in my experience, bruises from fists typically heal much quicker than deep wounds from words.